| |

 |

-If you need to make a change before the ATT has been submitted to National Association
+If you need to make a change before the Authorization to Test (ATT) has been submitted

 If you need to make a change after the ATT has been submitted to NASBA, you will forfeit